Brazil at the 2016 Summer Paralympics: Football 7-a-side

 Brazil automatically qualified as the host country.
 Jan Francisco Brito da Costa is the best player for Brazil, and dominated at the 2015 World Championships.
 His team finished third at the 2015 CP Football World Championships.

 The draw for the tournament was held on May 6 at the 2016 Pre Paralympic Tournament in Salou, Spain.
 Brazil was put into Group A with Ukraine, Great Britain and Ireland.
 The tournament where the draw took place featured 7 of the 8 teams participating in Rio.
 It was the last major preparation event ahead of the Rio Games for all teams participating.
-Brazil finished second, after losing 0 - 2 to the Ukraine in the 1st place match.
+Brazil finished second, after losing 0 - 2 to Ukraine in the 1st place match.

 Going into the Rio Games, the country was ranked third in the world.